danitrave/SCALT/docs/source/classification.rst

-Inputs & Outputs
+Inputs and Outputs
 ================

-SCALT.py requires a scRNA seq row counts matrix as input data.
+The input of SCALT is a matrix of raw counts from single cell RNA sequencing.
 The matrix must be in **.tsv** extension reporting:

 1. genes on the rows;
 2. cells on the columns.